 This is generally in response to discussions about residential schools, the apology from Prime Minister Harper and settlements for survivors of residential schools.
 If you are aware of the horrors of residential schools, the absolute agony parents suffered when their children were forcibly removed from their home - some never to be seen again - it is a wonder anyone with a heart could ask that question.
 The residential school system broke up the family unit and destroyed cultures - the cumulative effects are multi-generational and are evidenced in the education and poverty gap, the high rate of suicide and the high rate of incarceration.

 "A commitment to change will also call upon Canadians to realize that reconciliation is not a new opportunity to convince aboriginal people to "get over it" and become like "everyone else."
 That is, after all, what residential schools were all about and look how that went."

 "How Indian are you?"

 Unless this information is being collected for use in adopting or carrying out a special program, plan or arrangement designed to eliminate discrimination of certain groups of individuals under the Canadian Human Rights Act, 2004, Section 16 (3), it is insensitive and intrusive to ask.
 For more on self-identification, please read “Self-identification - Why ask?
 Why Answer?”

-Phrases and questions such as those above also maintain stereotypical imagery and cultural insensitivity in that these expressions sweep all Aboriginal Peoples into one homogeneous group which denies the reality of cultural diversity.
+Phrases and questions such as those above also maintain stereotypical imagery and cultural insensitivity in that these expressions sweep all Indigenous Peoples into one homogeneous group which denies the reality of cultural diversity.